Gabri432/transportation-data-repository/README.md

 # Public Transportation Data Repository for Villanterio

 This repository contains structured and versioned data about public transportation in Villanterio.
-The goal is to provide a reliable and well-documented resource for researchers, developers, and policymakers interested in transportation analysis and application development.
+The goal is to provide utility information for citizen of the town and application development.

 ## Project Structure